One of the most common places of issue for both novice and seasoned weightlifters are injuries to the shoulder joint.

 Re-invented by bench press World-Record Holder Jesse Kellum, the dumbbell floor press greatly reduces the amount of stress placed on your shoulder joint, while also allowing for substantial strength and size gains to be made.

 The dumbbell floor press is performed by lying down on the floor, and performing the basic dumbbell chest press.

 By lying on the floor, however, you reduce the range of motion to a more manageable level for your shoulders.

 An additional benefit of the dumbbell floor press is that you are also not putting your shoulder joint in a fixed position, such as many machines.

-This movement is one of the easiest ways to improve the shape of your shoulders, posture, shoulder strength, and ability to perform other upper body movements!
+This movement is one of the easiest ways to improve the shape of your shoulders, posture, shoulder strength, and ability to perform other upper body exercises!